elmazzun/learning/README.md

 ## Structure

+* `challenges`: some code challenges, either done out of boredom (`over-the-wire`),

+  or to prepare for job interviews (`amazon`)

 * `custom-modules`: using Linux kernel modules in order to explore kernel

-  mechanisms.
+  mechanisms

 * `k8s`: learning Kubernetes

-* `my-os`: as I am devoid of self-love, write some C code telling people that *I am writing my very own kernel*.
+* `my-os`: as I am devoid of self-love, write some C code telling people that

+  *I am writing my very own kernel*

 * `namespaces`: before learning Docker, explore the kernel primitives that

-  made possible Docker containers.
+  made possible Docker containers

-* `over-the-wire`: when I'm bored, I do some of these challenges;

-  * `bandit`: as the site says, *this is for absolute beginners* but it is

-    better to remember the fundamentals and not to leave gaps in knowledge.

-  * `natas`: serverside web-security

-* `utils`: some scripts that may be used as helper tools, like a `nmcli`
+* `utils`: some scripts that may be used as helper tools, like a `nmcli` wrapper

-  wrapper;

 ## Misc